 Unless you’re a digital hermit, you’ve likely heard of YouTube.
 After all, the video-sharing platform has a whopping 2.29 billion active users – second only to Facebook’s monopoly – with a billion hours of content consumed every single day.
-What you may not know is how vital YouTube can be for your business, helping you reach more customers and build your brand.
+You may not know how vital YouTube can be for your business, helping you reach more customers and build your brand.

-Today, we’re going to show you how you can create and optimise video content that will help you establish a strong online presence.
-If you’re ready to get started with YouTube SEO, our guide has everything you need to know.
+Today, we’re going to show you how you can create and optimize video content that will help you establish a strong online presence.
+If you’re ready to start with YouTube SEO, our guide has everything you need to know.

 How can YouTube help your business?